ignite/cli/docs/guide/hello.md

 ## Get Started

-In the previous chapter you've learned how to install [Starport](https://github.com/ignite-hq/cli), the tool that offers everything you need to build, test, and launch your blockchain with a decentralized worldwide community.
+In the previous chapter you've learned how to install [Ignite CLI](https://github.com/ignite-hq/cli), the tool that offers everything you need to build, test, and launch your blockchain with a decentralized worldwide community.

 This series of tutorials is based on a specific version of Ignite CLI, so to install Ignite CLI v0.18.0 use the following command: